prachidhaka/prachidhaka/README.md

 Technical Skills:

--SQL: Writing efficient queries to extract and manipulate data.
+- SQL: Proficient in writing efficient queries for data extraction and manipulation.

--Excel: Data cleaning, analysis, and reporting using advanced functions.
+-Excel: Experienced in data cleaning, analysis, and reporting using advanced functions.

--Power BI: Building interactive dashboards and reports to visualize data insights.
+-Power BI: Skilled in creating interactive dashboards and reports to visualize data insights.

--Python: (Basic- Programming for data analysis tasks.)
+-Python: Basic programming for data analysis tasks.

 Passionate about Data Science: Eager to leverage my analytical skills and explore advanced techniques like Machine Learning and Statistics.